rossta/rossta.github.com/source/blog/2020-03-02-reasons-to-switch-to-webpacker.html.md

   - Webpack
 ---

-_Should you switch to Webpacker?_

-In this post, I'll offer you some reasons why.
+​I've been getting this question lately in some form or another:

-_But Webpack sounds complicated... is the steep learning curve worth the tradeoff?_
+_Is Webpack and Webpacker worth the hassle?_

+It's a good question but my short answer is _yes_.

+Given the sharp rise of mindshare in the JavaScript community in recent years, there has been a great deal of innovation in tooling, development experience, and optimization for frontend development.

+Rails was once at the forefront—the Rails asset pipeline was a huge leap forward when it was released—but it hasn't kept up in this department.
+Outsourcing JavaScript and CSS dependency management and asset bundling is smart economics at this point.

-To make that call, you should first consider why you might NOT want to switch and stick with the Rails asset pipeline instead:
+In this post, I will elaborate on why I think think it's a good idea to make the switch.
+But this will assume some prerequisites; in other words, we'll first consider why you might NOT want to switch and instead stick with the Rails asset pipeline.

 1. **You don't have the right application**